metaplex-foundation/developer-hub/src/pages/core-candy-machine/guides/create-a-core-candy-machine-with-hidden-settings.md

 If you are looking to create a hide-and-reveal NFT drop, you can use Core Candy Machine to achieve that goal.
 A hide-and-reveal NFT drop can be useful when you want to reveal all the NFTs after they have been minted.

+In this guide, we’ll walk you through the step-by-step process of setting up, minting, revealing, and validating your hide-and-reveal NFT drop using Core Candy Machine.
+Whether you’re an experienced developer or new to NFT drops, this guide will provide you with everything you need

-How this works, is that you Core Candy Machine will have a hidden settings field, that will contain some basic metadata (name and URI) that will be the same to all the minted assets and a hash of the metadata of the revealed NFTs
+How this works, is that when setting up your Core Candy Machine, you’ll configure the hidden settings field.
+This field will contain placeholder metadata (generic name and URI) that will be applied to all minted NFTs prior to the reveal.
+Additionally, it includes a pre-calculated hash of the metadata.
 Every NFT that will be minted pre-reveal will have the same name and URI.
 After the collection has been minted, the assets will be updated with the correct name and URI

 After minting our collection, we will perform a reveal process where we will update the assets with the proper metadata.

-To ensure that the assets were correctly updated, we will perform a validation process where we will check the name and URI of the updated assets, hash it, and compare it with the previously calculated hash
+To ensure that the assets were correctly updated, a validation step is performed.
+This involves hashing the updated metadata (name and URI) of the revealed assets and comparing it with the original hash stored in the hidden settings.
+This ensures that every NFT has been updated accurately.

 ## Prerequisites